Health and Community Studies

 The Department of Health and Community Studies values the identities, capacities, and histories of all individuals and communities.
 We advocate for dignity, equity, and self-determination for the public good.
 We facilitate strong, inclusive, participatory learning communities through anti-oppression work, ethical and critically reflective practices, scholarship, and community engagement.

-The Department of Health & Community Studies is comprised of six programs and one institute: a Minor in Palliative Care, Compass to Campus (C2C), a Bachelor of Arts in Human Services, a Bachelor of Science in Nursing, a Master of Education in Adult and Higher Education, a Master of Arts in Rehabilitation Counseling, and the Palliative Care Institute (PCI).
+The Department of Health & Community Studies is comprised of six programs and one institute: a Bachelor of Arts in Human Services, a Bachelor of Science in Nursing, a Master of Science in Nursing, a Master of Education in Adult and Higher Education, a Master of Arts in Rehabilitation Counseling, a Minor in Palliative Care, Compass 2 Campus (C2C), and the Palliative Care Institute (PCI).
 Each program is committed to an academic learning experience that integrates theory and practice and incorporates a strengths-based model of professional practice.

 Adult & Higher Education